NavigationContentFooter

 Conclusion

 In this tutorial, you have learned how to check your server for suspicious files and potential rootkits.
-It is important that you clean your machine carefully before rebooting it into “normal” mode, as your server will continue to send SPAM if the machine is not thoroughly cleaned.
+It is important that you clean your machine carefully before rebooting it into “normal” mode, as your server will continue to send spam if the machine is not thoroughly cleaned.
 It is recommended for security reasons to reinstall an infected server with a clean and fresh operating system and restore your application from your backups.

 Remember always to use strong passwords, protect your server against any intrusion, do not keep unnecessary services running on it, and configure an additional layer of security by installing and configuring a firewall and tools like fail2ban on it.